useblocks/metricfarmer/docs/settings.rst

          }
    }

-All settings are defined by Metric-Farmer, as their usage is hardly coded in its source code.
+All available settings are defined by Metric-Farmer, as their usage is hardly coded in its source code.

 Extensions have access to it, but should normally not use them.
 Instead their configuration should be stored in the parameters of their ``sources`` and ``targets``.